 An SSL certificate is used to encrypt information; without encryption, the information transmitted between a browser and server displayed in plain text, which is much easier for hackers to access.
 Until recently, it was only really essential to have one if you took direct payments on your website, but Google has indicated it will rank higher websites that have this security layer.
-In addition, internet browsers like Chrome and Firefox are beginning to show warnings on sites that do not have SSL certificates, especially if they allow users or customers to login to accounts, networks or backend administration.
+In addition, internet browsers like Chrome and Firefox are beginning to show warnings on sites which do not have SSL certificates and where data or text is input (e.g. in a contact, login or checkoout form).

 Having an SSL certificate on your hosting is therefore becoming much more important.
 A site with an SSL certificate will display the green lock in the browser next to the web address, and your website address will change from http to https.
 It provides your visitors with a sense of increased trust and safety.